 Wildlife and Vegetation in Kanchenjunga Circuit Trek

-The Kanchenjunga Conservation Area is considered in Global eco-region by World Wildlife Fund.
+The Kanchenjunga Conservation Area is a Global eco-region according to World Wildlife Fund.
 So, it is famous for some rare species such as snow leopard, black bear, musk deer, red pheasant, etc.

-You will be astonished by the beauty of thirty variety of rhododendron and 69 variety of orchids if you visit during autumn season.
-The trails will have beautiful colors added by the flowers and enchanting sounds due to wildlife.
+Thirty variety of rhododendron and 69 variety of orchids astonish you if you visit during autumn.
+The trails will have beautiful colors added by the flowers.
+Added with enchanting sounds of birds and wildlife.

-You will witness basic forests of Pine, Fir, Bamboo, and Hemlock in the lower altitude which reduces after the temperature starts dropping.
-In the higher altitude, merely Pinus and Junipers are seen.
+You will witness basic forests of Pine, Fir, Bamboo, and Hemlock in the lower altitude.
+In the higher altitude, Pines and Junipers are rare.

 Trekking Equipment Checklist of Kanchenjunga Circuit Trek

 You definitely know that the trek is not going to be an easy one.
 Given the remoteness of the region, you might not get every basic thing for your personal comfort.
-So, I have listed a few of them to be carried to make it less difficult.
+So, I have listed a few of things you need to carry to make it less difficult.

 Clothes and footwear

-Depending on the time period of travel, you might need to pack your clothing.
-However, the higher altitudes are always cold and have the risk of altitude sickness.
+Depending on the time of travel, you need to pack your clothing.
+But, the higher altitudes are always cold and have the risk of altitude sickness.
 So, be careful when you pack.

 - Trekking boots

 Trekking boots are your best friends and life saviors.
 Without a comfortable pair of these, you cannot imagine walking even a few kilometers.
-The rough pathway, snowy landscape and difficult altitude will demand a strong pair of boots with thick soles to prevent from bruises.
-We would recommend you to get the best hiking boots recommended for plantar fasciitis if you suffer from plantar fasciitis.
+The rough pathway, snowy landscape, and difficult altitude will demand a strong pair of boots.
+It must have thick soles to prevent bruises.
+We would recommend you to get the best hiking boots recommended for plantar fasciitis.